Shining Light on Rural Realities

 Monthly Discussion Themes

-The Rural Visibility Project will soft launch in September 2025 with a focus on Rural Economy and Industry, and in November 2025 on Small Business and Downtown Development.
+The Rural Visibility Project will soft launch in October 2025 with a focus on Rural Economic Models.
 The official launch of the Rural Visibility Project will occur January 2026.

 How to Engage with the Rural Visibility Project